-Configure Remote Private Access with on-premises applications and a Linux Docker container
+Configure ZTNA with on-premises resources and a Linux Docker container

-In this topic, you will learn how to configure the Portnox™ Remote Private Access (RPA) service to allow your remote users to access your private web applications hosted on-premises, by using a Docker container in an on-premises machine with Linux.
+In this topic, you will learn how to configure the Portnox™ ZTNA remote private access method to allow your remote users to access your private resources hosted on-premises, by using a Docker container in an on-premises machine with Linux.

 In this scenario:

-• You want your remote users to be able to access private web applications that you host on-premises.
+• You want your remote users to be able to access private resources that you host on-premises.

-• You need to host a Portnox Docker container in the on-premises local network to be able to access these web applications.
+• You need to host a Portnox Docker container in the on-premises local network to be able to access these resources.
 You want to use a Linux-based physical or virtual machine to run Docker and host the container.

-We also assume that you already installed and enrolled AgentP on your client devices.
+We also assume that you already distributed certificates to your client devices.

-Set up the Remote Private Access gateway in Portnox Cloud
+Set up the ZTNA gateway in Portnox Cloud

-In this section, you will set up a Remote Private Access gateway in Portnox Cloud, install Docker on your machine, and run the Portnox Remote Private Access Docker container.
+In this section, you will set up a ZTNA remote private access gateway in Portnox Cloud, install Docker on your machine, and run the Portnox ZTNA remote private access Docker container.

 1. Optional: On your Linux-based machine, install Docker using your distribution’s package management framework.